-The Project Reliability Level shall be selected by the designer in accordance with Table 7 below for each category of road as appropriate.
+The Project Reliability Level shall be selected by the designer in accordance with Table 7 right for each category of road as appropriate.
 A designer may choose to select a higher Project Reliability Level if the circumstances for any particular project are warranted.

-Table 7: Project Reliability Levels
+Table 7 Project Reliability Levels

-Road Type PROJECT RELIABILITY
+Road Type Project Reliability

 Access Lane 90 %

 Access Place 90 %

 Access Street 90 %

 Connector Street 90 %

+Trunk Connector 90 %

 Arterial Road 95 %